56kcloud/Training/Docker/kickstart/chapters/alpine.md

    The output above shows the MariaDB version number, as well as a handy warning.

 5. You can also use `docker container exec` to connect to a new shell process inside an already-running container.
-Executing the command below will give you an interactive shell (`sh`) in your MariaDB container.
+The command below will give you an interactive shell (`sh`) in your MariaDB container.

    ```
    $ docker exec -it mydb sh